 Hone in on the balance-transfer card you will likely qualify for and apply just once.
-Multiple credit applications can send your credit score downward.
+Multiple credit applications can negatively affect your credit score.

 Balance-transfer cards typically offer low interest rates for a limited amount of time.
 Use this low-interest period to make as big of a dent in your debt as possible so you can avoid higher interest rates on your debt when the introductory period expires.

 One of the best things you can do for your credit score is to make on-time debt payments.
 Even meeting the minimum payment counts as a positive towards your credit score, although the best option is paying off your entire balance in full each month.